Hello. I'm Hiroki, a new staff member at OLENO.

 In order to become a wool master, I have studied the quality and bad qualities of wool and the existence of merino wool, which is the highest grade of wool, over the past few years.

-I thought I was pretty safe when it came to wool, but the other day I found out about a new type of wool called "super extra fine merino wool."
-It's all in English and it's exhausting.
+I thought I was pretty much safe when it came to wool, but the other day I learned about a new material called "super extra fine merino wool."

 So, this time I would like to briefly summarize what I have researched about the differences between each grade of merino wool.

-Merino wool is classified according to the thickness of the fibre; apparently the finer the fibre, the higher the grade.
+Merino wool is graded according to the thickness of the fibre; the finer the fibre, the higher the grade.

 Rank